meirwah/awesome-incident-response/README.md

 * [Microsoft User Mode Process Dumper](http://www.microsoft.com/en-us/download/details.aspx?id=4060) - The User Mode Process Dumper (userdump) dumps any running Win32 processes memory image on the fly

 ### Timeline tools
-* [Plaso](https://github.com/log2timeline/plaso) -  a Python-based backend engine for the tool log2timeline.
+* [Plaso](https://github.com/log2timeline/plaso) -  a Python-based backend engine for the tool log2timeline
-* [Timesketch](https://github.com/google/timesketch) - open source tool for collaborative forensic timeline analysis.
+* [Timesketch](https://github.com/google/timesketch) - open source tool for collaborative forensic timeline analysis
 * [Highlighter](https://www.fireeye.com/services/freeware/highlighter.html) - Free Tool available from Fire/Mandiant that will depict log/text file that can highlight areas on the graphic, that corresponded to a key word or phrase.
 Good for time lining an infection and what was done post compromise.

 ### All in one Tools